stolostron/search-indexer/benchmark.md

 |---|---|---|---|---|
 | no index  |  - |  - |  435 ms |  D |
 | no index | - | - | 204 ms | E |

+---

+### <strong>Results</strong>
+We can see from the results above, indexing jsonb data is more efficient than adding new columns to the table schema.